hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*

-Scripts for automatic configuration of an IPsec/L2TP VPN server on Ubuntu 16.04/14.04/12.04, Debian 8 and CentOS 6 & 7.
-All you need to do is providing your own values for `IPSEC_PSK`, `VPN_USER` and `VPN_PASSWORD`, and let them handle the rest.
+With these scripts, you can set up your own IPsec/L2TP VPN server in just a few minutes on Ubuntu, Debian and CentOS.
+All you need to do is provide your own VPN credentials.
+The scripts will handle the rest.

 We will use <a href="https://libreswan.org/" target="_blank">Libreswan</a> as the IPsec server, and <a href="https://github.com/xelerance/xl2tpd" target="_blank">xl2tpd</a> as the L2TP provider.